arXiv/arxiv-docs/source/about/accessibility_research_report.md

 Furthermore, in the United States there are clear mandates for equivalent access to websites and federally funded research.
 The need to make research more accessible to all is evident and pressing.

-> **"We can only do so much to welcome people, but if they can’t participate fully it's all just nice talk."**
+> **“We can only do so much to welcome people, but if they can’t participate fully it's all just nice talk.”**
 >
 > —Dr. Kimberly Arcand, data visualizer and science communicator